scionproto/scion/doc/control-plane.rst

 1. Select the best :math:`N` PCBs.
    This can take into account both the available PCBs as well as local policies and information about the link to the child AS.
-2. Extend the selected PCBs by adding an *AS Entry*
+2. Extend the selected PCBs by adding an *AS entry*
 3. Send the extended PCBs over the interface

 AS Entries
 ----------

-Every AS adds a signed *AS entry* to the PCBs it originates, propagates or terminates.
+Every AS adds a signed *AS entry* to the PCBs it originates, propagates or :ref:`registers
+<control-plane-registration>`.

 This AS entry includes the relevant network topology information for this AS-hop defined by the ingress and egress :term:`interface IDs <Interface ID>` of the beacon.